A timeless coming-of-age tale of heartbreak and triumph set in South Africa at the dawn of apartheid.

 The English language publication of Child of the River solidifies Irma Joubert as a unique and powerful voice in historical fiction.

-International bestselling author IRMA JOUBERT was a history teacher for 35 years before she began writing fiction.
+International bestselling author Irma Joubert was a history teacher for 35 years before she began writing.
 Her stories are known for their deep insight into personal relationships and rich historical detail.
-She is the author of eight novels and a regular fixture on bestseller lists in The Netherlands and in her native South Africa.
+She’s the author of eight novels and a regular fixture on bestseller lists in The Netherlands and in her native South Africa.
 She is the winner of the 2010 ATKV Prize for Romance Novels.
+Facebook: irmajoubertpage

 Chapter One - Child of the River